A uniform-in-time nonlocal approximation of the standard Fokker-Planck equation: Introduction

 and the convolution in (\ref{NLFP}) is understood to be in the $x$ variable.
 Thus \eqref{NLFP} is, strictly speaking, a partial integro-differential equation since it involves an integral kernel.
 We choose this particular scaling in $\e$ since it is well known that as $\e \to 0$ the PDE (\ref{NLFP}) resembles the standard Fokker-Planck PDE

-In contrast with the local diffusion, the nonlocal PDE (\ref{NLFP}) does not have instantaneous regularization properties.
 We refer to the book by \cite{AndreuVaillo2010} for a good explanation of this limit.
 Hence, equation (\ref{NLFP}) can be understood as a nonlocal version of the standard Fokker-Planck equation.

+Our interest in studying equation \eqref{NLFP} is not directly due to the model itself, but as a proof of concept of a new method to study nonlocal-to-local limits.
+Equation \eqref{NLFP} is a nonlocal diffusion which is interesting enough to have non-explicit equilibria, which likely do not have Gaussian decay (see Section \ref{sec:tails}).
+Standard entropy methods are hard to apply to this PDE, especially in the limit $\e \to 0$.
+Though the equation can be studied by Fourier methods (see \cite{AndreuVaillo2010}), we are interested in methods which do not depend on an explicit Fourier transform solution.
+This said, we also point out that the drift $\div (x u)$ appears in a natural way if we consider the PDE $\partial_t v = J*v - v$ and then carry out the standard diffusive change of variables $u(t,x) = e^{d t} v(\frac12 e^{2t}, x e^t)$.
+The equation for $u$ then becomes

+where now $\e(t) = e^{-t}$.
+Equation \eqref{NLFP} is then the result of ``freezing'' the parameter $\e$ in this equation, and as such is a natural model to understand regarding nonlocal diffusion.

+In contrast with local diffusion, the nonlocal PDE (\ref{NLFP}) does not have instantaneous regularization properties.
 Both PDE (\ref{NLFP}) and (\ref{eq:FP}) have a stochastic interpretation in terms of a Markov process; we refer to standard texts such as \cite{Risken1996} for this.
-In this paper we are interested in understanding the asymptotic behavior of solutions to \eqref{NLFP} as $t \to +\infty$ by the use of a new method based on Harris's theorem, since techniques for nonlocal PDE still have many shortcomings and this equation is a good test case.
+In this paper we are interested in understanding the asymptotic behavior of solutions to \eqref{NLFP} as $t \to +\infty$ and as $\e \to 0$ by the use of a new method based on Harris's theorem, since techniques for nonlocal PDE still have many shortcomings and this equation is a good test case.
 We pay particular attention to whether the asymptotic behavior of \eqref{NLFP} matches that of the standard Fokker-Planck equation as $\e \to 0$.
 The use of Harris's theorem is by no means new in the study of nonlocal PDE, but as far as we know it is the first time that it can be applied to give a result which is stable under the scaling in (\ref{NLFP}).
 We consider this the main novelty of this paper.

 Obviously, since our results will be valid also for a fixed $\e$, we may frame the problem in a slightly different way by studying the PDE